Binding, Lashing, & Tying Techniques for Adventurers & Outdoor Professionals

 – Closed toed shoes (hiking boots or tennis shoes are fine.)

-– long pants best to avoid scratches and insect bites
+– Long pants best to avoid scratches, insect bites, and rope burn

-– Long sleeve shirt also best for same reason though not required
+– Long sleeve shirt also best for the same reason though not required

 – Sun hat